Back to Insights

 return decision

 Update: Latest advancements in AI governance and ethical AI practices should be incorporated, ensuring transparency and accountability in decision-making processes.
 Consider frameworks such as the EU's AI Act, which has been updated to include new guidelines on transparency and accountability, and the UK's AI Strategy, which emphasises ethical AI implementation.
 Recent developments focus on enhancing the interpretability and auditability of AI systems.
+Additionally, expand on the strategies for human oversight, including the use of AI-driven decision support systems.
+Provide examples or case studies where human-in-the-loop systems have successfully enhanced AI agent performance.
+Consider mentioning tools or platforms that facilitate human oversight and decision-making in AI systems.

 4. Graceful Degradation